eltimn/slugify-action/README.md

 * Maximum length is 63 bytes
 * First/Last Character is not a hyphen

+## inputs

+`sha_length`:
+  - description: 'The length to shorten the commit SHA to'
+  - required: false
+  - default: '7'

+## outputs:
+  `branch`:
+  - description: 'The slugified branch'

+  `sha`:
+  - description: 'The <sha_length> character SHA of the commit'

 ## Usage

 Define a workflow in `.github/workflows/continuous-integration.yml` (or add a job if you already have defined workflows).